breez/breez-sdk-liquid/lib/bindings/langs/flutter/README.md

     - Need to run `brew install llvm` on macOS since Apple's llvm doesn't have it

 ## Getting Started
-Run `just bootstrap` to initialize your workspace.
+Run `just bootstrap true true` to initialize your workspace.
+First parameter installs frb dependencies, second parameter builds the libraries.

 To see all available recipes, run `just`.